-Katie Lautar’s work focuses on program development, outreach, site support, and coordination of the Forest Stewardship Network.
-She came to this work through her love of nature and communities.
-Katie has extensive experience in community organizing, designing non-profit programs, and creating educational programs.
-She earned a Masters Degree in Environmental Education with a concentration in Equity Studies from Lesley University.
+Katie Lautar took the helm of the organization after seven years working as our Program Director.
+Born and raised in Baltimore, she came to this work through her love of Baltimore, nature, and communities.
+Katie has more than 16 year experience in community organizing, designing non-profit programs, and creating educational programs.
+She earned a Masters Degree in Environmental Education from Lesley University, while living outdoors in different bio-regions.
 She earned her Bachelors degree at Goucher College in Elementary Education with a Minor in Peace Studies.
-She has also directed programs at Strong City Baltimore and is a founder of the 2640 Cooperative.
-Additionally, she has considerable experience in consensus building and collaborative program development.
+She directed youth development and education programs at Strong City Baltimore and is a founder of the 2640 Cooperative.
+She also has considerable experience in consensus building models and collaborative program development.

 Lynette Hodge, Operations Manager

 Recruited in the winter of 2021, Ms. Hodge's has spent the past four years working for various non-profit projects in the Baltimore City area providing technical assistance and operations support.
 Her experience in operations work stateside and marketing work in central Europe provides a different perspective to the work of Baltimore Green Space.
 Ms Hodge graduated from Notre Dame of Maryland University with a Bachelor's in Integrated Marketing and Communications, minor in Business.
 Lynette is a dynamic and flexible asset to the team.
 Born in Detroit, with having lived in Hungary and Brazil, she is happy to call Baltimore home.
 She enjoys long walks, reading mystery and action novels, travel, and spending time with her cat, Hampton.

 Eric Fishel, Forest Manager